pmcafo/pmcafo-Enhanced-Graph-Segmentation/README.md

 # Application of Graph segmentation algorithm for image segmentation.

-This algorithm for graph-segmentation wa
+This algorithm for graph-segmentation was or